 Learn where students live.

 Finding the right housing in a new city can be challenging.
-That’s why the Bloomberg School community can access the helpful staff and resources at the Johns Hopkins Medical Institutions (JHMI) Office of Housing and Residential Life.
+That’s why the Bloomberg School community can access the helpful staff and resources at the Johns Hopkins Medical Institutions (JHMI) Office of Housing & Residential Life.

 Be sure to contact the JHMI Office of Housing and Residential Life for more information on finding affordable and safe housing in the Baltimore area.
 They can also help you find a roommate, furniture, hotels, or even information on local schools.

 All student housing is considered off-campus.
 You can browse the off-campus housing listings directly.
 The site provides tools to break down properties into categories like neighborhoods, pricing, and much more.
 There is also a message board to post requests for roommates, as well as a section to buy and sell furniture.

 The 929 Building is a nearby housing accommodation to the Johns Hopkins East Baltimore Medical Campus where the Bloomberg School is located.
 All units include premium amenities such as hardwood flooring, stainless steel appliances, and granite countertops, along with access to a 24-hour fitness center and courtesy desk, controlled-access entry, high-speed Wi-Fi, a weekday morning coffee bar, and a garden rooftop terrace.
 Virtual tours are available and special rates may be available for Bloomberg School students.
 To learn more about the apartment options and connect with a representative, please email firstname.lastname@example.org.

 The Bloomberg School does not endorse any of the property owners or companies listed on the off-campus housing site or any other company, product, or service by virtue of making this service accessible to the Hopkins community.

 The Bloomberg School does not inspect properties, and students are responsible for selecting suitable housing.